Xenovortex/infrastructure/geocoder/README.md

 	sudo apt-get install default-jdk

 ## Installing ElasticSearch

+ElasticSearch needs installing on each of the servers that will become nodes in the cluster.

 Though ElasticSearch is now at version 5.x, Pelias only supports version 2.4.x and so you need to make sure that that is the version that you install.
 You can either install from a tar file, or using apt-get.
 All installation instructions can be found at https://www.elastic.co/guide/en/elasticsearch/reference/2.4/_installation.html.